-List any key collaborators (name and organisation) and provide a very brief outline of their role in the proposed research.
-NameOrganisationOutline of role in proposed (50 words maximum) Outline of role in proposed research (50 words maximum)
+List any key collaborators (name and organisation).
+Provide a very brief outline of their role in the proposed research and any key resources they will contribute.
+Name Organisation Outline of role in proposed research and contributed resources (75 words maximum)